KUMARITCHANNEL/Mainframe/README.md

 My Self Vijay Kumar I would like to share all the Mainframe related information here that i have gained over a decade of my jounrey in Mainframe.

-If you are new or Want to referesh your Mainframe Skills, if you do like this don't forget to share this information to anyone this may be helpful..
+If you are new or Want to referesh your Mainframe Skills ,i have created mainframe videos and shared in below links .

+If you do like this don't forget to share this information to anyone this may be helpful..

 Below are the different links you can looks at